philterd/philter/docs/docs/settings.md

 ## Span Disambiguation

-These values configure Phileas' span disambiguation feature to determine the most appropriate type of sensitive information when duplicate spans are identified.
-In a deployment of multiple Phileas instances, you must enable the cache service for span disambiguation to work as expected.
+These values configure Philter' span disambiguation feature to determine the most appropriate type of sensitive information when duplicate spans are identified.
+In a deployment of multiple Philter instances, you must enable the cache service for span disambiguation to work as expected.

 |                               | Description                                   | Allowed Values  | Default Value |
 | ----------------------------- | --------------------------------------------- | --------------- | ------------- |